ARM-software/arm-trusted-firmware/docs/user-guide.md

 ### Host machine requirements

-The minimum recommended machine specification is an Intel Core2Duo clocking at 2.6GHz or above, and 12GB RAM.
-For best performance, use a machine with Intel Core i7 (SandyBridge) and 16GB of RAM.
+The minimum recommended machine specification for building the software and running the FVP (Fixed Virtual Platform) model is a dual-core processor running at 2GHz with 12GB of RAM.
+For best performance, use a machine with a quad-core processor running at 2.6GHz with 16GB of RAM.

+The software has been tested on Ubuntu 12.04.02 (64-bit).
+Packages used for building the software were installed from that distribution unless otherwise specified.

 ### Tools

 The following tools are required to use the ARM Trusted Firmware:

-*   Ubuntu desktop OS.
-The software has been tested on Ubuntu 12.04.02 (64-bit).
-    The following packages are also needed:
+*   `git` package to obtain source code

-*   `ia32-libs` package.
+*   `ia32-libs` package

-*   `make` and `uuid-dev` packages for building UEFI.
+*   `build-essential` and `uuid-dev` packages for building UEFI

-*   `bc` and `ncurses-dev` packages for building Linux.
+*   `bc` and `ncurses-dev` packages for building Linux

 *   Baremetal GNU GCC tools.
 Verified packages can be downloaded from [Linaro] [Linaro Toolchain].
 The rest of this document assumes that the